Set the stage to raise capital, attract investors, and unlock growth opportunities with a Tennessee C corp. Starts at $0 plus TN state fees.

 How your corporation is taxed in Tennessee depends on whether it is a C corporation, an S corporation, or a nonprofit.

-C corporations (the default form of corporation) are taxed as separate entities, and most Tennessee corporations will have to pay a franchise tax, an excise tax, and the Business Tax, as stated above.
+what is a C corporation (the default form of corporation) are taxed as separate entities, and most Tennessee corporations will have to pay a franchise tax, an excise tax, and the Business Tax, as stated above.
 Shareholders also pay taxes on their dividends.

 S corporations, on the other hand, are pass-through entities.
 All profits are passed through to the business owner or owners, who must pay taxes on them.
 However, in Tennessee, this only applies to federal taxes, as the state does not recognize the S corporation status.
 For taxes from the state, your S corporation will basically be taxed just as a C corporation would.